santolucito/santolucito.github.io/COMS1002/3/index.md

 You will score full points by overlaying a screen capture of your processing sketch with a video of the microbit manipulation.
 If you take a video with your phone of your computer screen and the microbit manipulation you can score at most 28 points on this section.
 - 20 points - Creativity.
 This is a subjective measure.
 You need to get comfortable with your work being judged in a subjective manner when working in Computing in Arts.
 To score full points here, submit a work that you are proud to call your own.
 Pursue something that is artistically motivating you, and communicate that through your documentation.

-### Project 3: micro:bit Art

-- Due Dec 14

 <hr>

 ### Lecture 5:
 Dec 3

-We give a basic overview of physical computing, the maker movement, etc.
+We give a basic overview of IoT, physical computing, the maker movement, etc.
 How much background do you really need to build your own hardware device?
 What are the various ways you can approach this?
 What is the motivation for embedded systems, when should we just use a mobile phone?
+How do we connect devices together?

 ### Lab 6: MicroBit setup